Little optimism as Russia and NATO meet over rising tensions in Europe

-The talks are part of a series of meetings between Western and Russian officials this week aimed at cooling tensions over Russia’s massing of troops near Ukraine which has prompted fears President Vladimir Putin is preparing to launch a possible new attack.
+The talks are part of a series of meetings between Western and Russian officials this week aimed at cooling tensions over Russia’s massing of troops near Ukraine, which has prompted fears that Russian President Vladimir Putin is preparing to launch a new attack.

-The United States — a NATO member — met with Russian officials independently Monday, where American officials said they rebuffed Moscow’s demands.
-Analysts don’t expect a much different outcome after Wednesday’s discussions.
+The United States — a NATO member — met with Russian officials independently Monday, and American officials said they rebuffed Moscow’s demands.
+Analysts expect a similar outcome after Wednesday’s discussions.

 “I don’t think we can expect that these meetings will solve all issues,” NATO Secretary General Jens Stoltenberg told reporters this week.
 “What we are hoping for is that we can agree on a way forward, that we can agree on a series of meetings, that we can agree on a process. ”